open-telemetry/opentelemetry.io/content/en/community/marketing-guidelines.md

 spelling: cSpell:ignore devstats
 ---

-OpenTelemetry (aka OTel) is a collaboration among end-users, adjacent OSS projects, and vendors who ultimately sell products and services built upon OTel data or components.
+OpenTelemetry (aka OTel) is a collaboration among end users, adjacent OSS projects, and vendors who ultimately sell products and services built upon OTel data or components.
 Like many standards-oriented projects, the vendors that partner on OTel also compete in the marketplace, and for this reason it’s